deity-io/falcon-platform-docs/docs/platform/payments/falcon-payments/provider.md

 `validate`

 The validate method is called when the customer places an order (usually in the final step of a checkout).
-This method passes the order data to the payment provider and returns information about to proceed and make payment.
+This method passes the order data to the payment provider and returns information about the status, possibly including data to finish the payment at the front-end.

 #### Parameters